sinyozz/TesterMunchies/README.md

 # Tester Munchies App
 Hello Everyone!
-Here is my first App with Flutter and dart
+Here is my first App with Flutter.
 I'm happy to share my progress with everyone.